Skip to content

 Asset Protection Response

-Between scheduled inspections, Sentinel attends site as part of the Asset Protection Program, confirming what is happening, defining the right scope, and engaging the appropriate trades, engineers, or consultants.
+Between scheduled inspections, Sentinel attends site as part of the Asset Protection Program.
+We confirm what is happening, define the right scope, and engage the appropriate trades, engineers, or consultants before the problem escalates or emergency pricing takes hold.

 CadenceOn-demand · when issues arise